Severe Weather Statement issued for Surry by NWS - NewsBreak

 Severe Weather Statement issued for Surry by NWS

-Effective: 2021-08-17 18:25:00 EDT Expires: 2021-08-18 02:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: TAKE COVER NOW!
+Effective: 2021-08-18 00:28:00 EDT Expires: 2021-08-18 02:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: TAKE COVER NOW!
 Move to a basement or an interior room on the lowest floor of a sturdy building.
 Avoid windows.
 If you are outdoors, in a mobile home, or in a vehicle, move to the closest substantial shelter and protect yourself from flying debris.
+Tornadoes are extremely difficult to see and confirm at night.
+Do not wait to see or hear the tornado.
+TAKE COVER NOW!
 When it is safe to do so, please send your reports of hail of any size, as well as reports of any wind damage, including downed trees or large limbs, to the National Weather Service by calling toll free at 1...8 6 6...2 1 5...4 3 2 4.
 Reports and pictures can also be shared on the National Weather Service Blacksburg Facebook page and on Twitter.
-Target Area: Surry A TORNADO WARNING REMAINS IN EFFECT UNTIL 100 AM EDT FOR NORTH CENTRAL SURRY AND SOUTH CENTRAL CARROLL COUNTIES At 1226 AM EDT, a severe thunderstorm capable of producing a tornado was located near Lambsburg, or near Bottom, moving north at 30 mph.
+Target Area: Surry A TORNADO WARNING REMAINS IN EFFECT UNTIL 1245 AM EDT FOR NORTHEASTERN SURRY COUNTY At 1228 AM EDT, a severe thunderstorm capable of producing a tornado was located over Dobson, moving northeast at 25 mph.
 HAZARD...Tornado.
 SOURCE...Radar indicated rotation.
 IMPACT...Flying debris will be dangerous to those caught without shelter.
 Mobile homes will be damaged or destroyed.
 Damage to roofs, windows, and vehicles will occur.
 Tree damage is likely.
-Locations impacted include Hillsville Fancy Gap Woodlawn Lambsburg and Pipers Gap.
+Locations impacted include Mount Airy Flat Rock Dobson Pine Ridge White Plains and Toast.
 TORNADO...RADAR INDICATED MAX HAIL SIZE...0.00 INalerts.weather.gov

 Comments / 0